What Is Household Hazardous Waste?

-Household hazardous wastes (HHW) are those wastes produced in our households that are hazardous in nature, but not regulated as hazardous waste under federal and state laws.
-The US Environmental Protection Agency (EPA) considers household products that can catch fire, react, or explode under certain circumstances, or that are corrosive or toxic.
+Household hazardous waste (HHW) includes common products used in homes that are hazardous in nature but not regulated as hazardous waste under federal and state laws.
+These products can catch fire, react, or explode under certain circumstances, and/or can be corrosive or toxic.
 Examples include oil-based paints, bleach, and weed killers.